 A dental implant is an artificial tooth root that is placed into your jaw to hold a replacement tooth or bridge.
-They are an ideal option for people in good general oral health who have lost a tooth or teeth due to periodontal disease, an injury, or some other reason.
+Dental implants are an ideal option for people in good general oral health who have lost a tooth or teeth due to periodontal disease, an injury, or some other reason.

 They are so natural-looking and feeling, you may forget you ever lost a tooth.
 You know that your confidence about your teeth affects how you feel about yourself, both personally and professionally.
 Perhaps you hide your smile because of spaces from missing teeth.

 Maybe your dentures don’t feel secure.
 Perhaps you have difficulty chewing.
 If you are missing one or more teeth and would like to smile, speak and eat again with comfort and confidence, there is good news!

-What Implants Can Do
+What Dental Implants Can Do

 - Replace one or more teeth without affecting bordering teeth.